Oaktree Specialty Lending Co. (NASDAQ:OCSL) Expected to Post Quarterly Sales of $58.95 Million

-Wall Street analysts predict that Oaktree Specialty Lending Co.
-(NASDAQ:OCSL) will announce $58.95 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Oaktree Specialty Lending’s earnings.
-The lowest sales estimate is $57.54 million and the highest is $60.36 million.
-Oaktree Specialty Lending posted sales of $41.94 million in the same quarter last year, which suggests a positive year over year growth rate of 40.6%.
-The business is expected to report its next earnings report on Thursday, May 5th.
+Analysts predict that Oaktree Specialty Lending Co.
+(NASDAQ:OCSL) will announce $58.95 million in sales for the current quarter, Zacks reports.
+Two analysts have provided estimates for Oaktree Specialty Lending’s earnings.
+The highest sales estimate is $60.36 million and the lowest is $57.54 million.
+Oaktree Specialty Lending posted sales of $41.94 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 40.6%.
+The business is scheduled to announce its next quarterly earnings report on Thursday, May 5th.

-On average, analysts expect that Oaktree Specialty Lending will report full-year sales of $243.45 million for the current fiscal year, with estimates ranging from $239.32 million to $247.59 million.
-For the next fiscal year, analysts anticipate that the firm will report sales of $247.36 million, with estimates ranging from $240.62 million to $254.10 million.
-Zacks’ sales averages are an average based on a survey of analysts that follow Oaktree Specialty Lending.
+According to Zacks, analysts expect that Oaktree Specialty Lending will report full-year sales of $243.45 million for the current fiscal year, with estimates ranging from $239.32 million to $247.59 million.
+For the next fiscal year, analysts forecast that the firm will post sales of $247.36 million, with estimates ranging from $240.62 million to $254.10 million.
+Zacks Investment Research’s sales averages are an average based on a survey of analysts that follow Oaktree Specialty Lending.

 Oaktree Specialty Lending (NASDAQ:OCSL) last announced its earnings results on Thursday, February 3rd.
-The credit services provider reported $0.17 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.17.
-Oaktree Specialty Lending had a net margin of 113.31% and a return on equity of 8.51%.
-During the same period last year, the firm earned $0.14 earnings per share.
+The credit services provider reported $0.17 earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of $0.17.
+Oaktree Specialty Lending had a return on equity of 8.51% and a net margin of 113.31%.
+During the same period last year, the firm posted $0.14 EPS.

-In other Oaktree Specialty Lending news, major shareholder Leonard M. Tannenbaum sold 17,330 shares of Oaktree Specialty Lending stock in a transaction on Tuesday, November 16th.
-The shares were sold at an average price of $7.45, for a total value of $129,108.50.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, major shareholder Leonard M. Tannenbaum sold 5,000 shares of Oaktree Specialty Lending stock in a transaction dated Thursday, December 2nd.
-The stock was sold at an average price of $7.50, for a total transaction of $37,500.00.
+In other Oaktree Specialty Lending news, major shareholder Leonard M. Tannenbaum sold 34,100 shares of the stock in a transaction that occurred on Monday, December 13th.
+The shares were sold at an average price of $7.55, for a total transaction of $257,455.00.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, insider Leonard M. Tannenbaum sold 200,000 shares of the stock in a transaction that occurred on Wednesday, December 29th.
+The stock was sold at an average price of $7.52, for a total transaction of $1,504,000.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 656,530 shares of company stock worth $4,938,814 over the last 90 days.
-Insiders own 0.32% of the company’s stock.
+Insiders have sold a total of 639,200 shares of company stock worth $4,809,705 in the last quarter.
+Company insiders own 0.32% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the stock.
-GPS Wealth Strategies Group LLC lifted its holdings in Oaktree Specialty Lending by 241.7% during the 3rd quarter.
-GPS Wealth Strategies Group LLC now owns 4,100 shares of the credit services provider’s stock valued at $29,000 after buying an additional 2,900 shares in the last quarter.
-Newbridge Financial Services Group Inc. lifted its holdings in Oaktree Specialty Lending by 56.1% during the 3rd quarter.
-Newbridge Financial Services Group Inc. now owns 4,174 shares of the credit services provider’s stock valued at $29,000 after buying an additional 1,500 shares in the last quarter.
-CIBC Asset Management Inc bought a new stake in shares of Oaktree Specialty Lending in the 3rd quarter valued at about $71,000.
-BNP Paribas Arbitrage SA bought a new stake in shares of Oaktree Specialty Lending in the 4th quarter valued at about $81,000.
-Finally, Seelaus Asset Management LLC bought a new stake in shares of Oaktree Specialty Lending in the 4th quarter valued at about $81,000.
-58.17% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently added to or reduced their stakes in the company.
+Oaktree Capital Management LP raised its position in shares of Oaktree Specialty Lending by 1,526.9% in the 3rd quarter.
+Oaktree Capital Management LP now owns 4,490,368 shares of the credit services provider’s stock valued at $31,701,000 after buying an additional 4,214,368 shares in the last quarter.
+Greenwich Investment Management Inc. bought a new position in shares of Oaktree Specialty Lending in the 4th quarter valued at $18,335,000.
+Invesco Ltd. increased its stake in shares of Oaktree Specialty Lending by 911.0% in the 4th quarter.
+Invesco Ltd. now owns 1,870,776 shares of the credit services provider’s stock valued at $13,956,000 after purchasing an additional 1,685,736 shares during the last quarter.
+Millennium Management LLC boosted its stake in shares of Oaktree Specialty Lending by 149.5% in the 3rd quarter.
+Millennium Management LLC now owns 2,260,466 shares of the credit services provider’s stock valued at $15,959,000 after purchasing an additional 1,354,562 shares in the last quarter.
+Finally, Waverton Investment Management Ltd lifted its stake in shares of Oaktree Specialty Lending by 37.9% in the 4th quarter.
+Waverton Investment Management Ltd now owns 2,025,071 shares of the credit services provider’s stock valued at $15,107,000 after acquiring an additional 556,889 shares during the last quarter.
+Hedge funds and other institutional investors own 58.17% of the company’s stock.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Shareholders of record on Tuesday, March 15th will be given a $0.16 dividend.
-The ex-dividend date is Monday, March 14th.
-This is an increase from Oaktree Specialty Lending’s previous quarterly dividend of $0.16.
-This represents a $0.64 annualized dividend and a yield of 8.54%.
-Oaktree Specialty Lending’s dividend payout ratio (DPR) is presently 40.79%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
+Shareholders of record on Tuesday, March 15th will be given a dividend of $0.16 per share.
+This represents a $0.64 dividend on an annualized basis and a yield of 8.54%.
+This is a boost from Oaktree Specialty Lending’s previous quarterly dividend of $0.16.
+The ex-dividend date of this dividend is Monday, March 14th.
+Oaktree Specialty Lending’s payout ratio is 40.79%.

 Oaktree Specialty Lending Corp. operates as an alternative asset manager that provides financing solutions to private, small and mid-sized growing businesses.
 While fostering growth is our primary mission, a singular purpose drives all of our pursuits partnering for success.